What to know about coronavirus booster shots in the U.S.

 “Around the six-month mark in the data, you start to see increases in mild to moderate infection,” Murthy said Wednesday.

 Health officials emphasized that vaccines remain highly protective.
-Murthy said that “the most important purpose of the vaccine is to keep us out of the hospital and to save our life … And, fortunately, we are seeing that still holding at a high level, which is good news.”
+Murthy said that “the most important purpose of the vaccine is to keep us out of the hospital and to save our life. … And, fortunately, we are seeing that still holding at a high level, which is good news.”

 “But our anticipation is that if the trajectory that we are seeing continues … we will likely see in the future an increase in breakthrough hospitalizations and breakthrough deaths” without boosters, Murthy said.

 White House coronavirus coordinator Jeff Zients promised Wednesday that it will be “just as easy and convenient to get a booster shot as it is to get a first shot.”
-About 80,000 sites nationwide will offer the third dose, including 40,000 local pharmacies, he said.
+About 80,000 sites nationwide, including 40,000 local pharmacies, will offer third doses, he said.

-Boosters will be free to everyone regardless of their health insurance or immigration status, he said, adding: “No I.D. or insurance required.”
+Boosters will be free to everyone regardless of their health insurance or immigration status, he said, adding: “No ID or insurance required.”

 “The bottom line is that we are prepared for boosters and we will hit the ground running in the weeks ahead,” Zients said.